AnthonyEdmonds/govuk-laravel/docs/components/header.md

 />
 ```

-A header is provided on the default page template, which can be modified in `/resources/views/vendor/govuk/layout/header.blade.php`.
+A header is provided on the default page template `/resources/views/vendor/govuk/layout/header.blade.php`.

 ## Props